sjcurtis/sjcurtis.github.io/README.md

 This project involved recreating an existing Jupyter Notebook in .NET.
 In a previous term, I worked on creating an animal shelter database in MongoDB.
 I also created a Python CRUD API that interfaced with the database.
 The last step was to create a Juypter Notebook as a dashboard using the API.
 The notebook displayed data and a couple of charts to the user.

 ### Narrative
+I had some challenges with this migration.
+My first goal was to identity what portions of the project were reusable.
+I started by checking the MongoDB and Python API.
+It would have been easy if I just had to add a new interface.
+I checked NuGet to see if there was a way to call the existing Python script came up short.
+The two main options I found were to run the script as a new process which wouldn’t be easy for future developers to work with.
+The other option was various NuGet packages, but none of them had the exact features I needed.
+This forced me to keep the MongoDB and rewrite the API.

+The next step was to create a simple interface and try pulling data into a table.
+Once I could get the data into a table, I used DataTables to handle the formatting and extra features, like paging.
+The pie charts took a lot longer than I was expecting.
+I broke the problem down by just getting the charts to display with example data.
+The next step was to get a chart working with data and labels from the controller.
+Once one chart was working, it was easy to copy the chart and specify different data sets.
+I enjoy analyzing the data and displaying different data sets.

 ### Course Outcomes
+The outcomes I focused on for this project were a collaborative environment and a professional communication.
+I used GIT to allow future developers to branch and merge back into the projects.
+Developers can use feature branches to code changes without affecting what others are working on.
+I also wrote this project so managers and stakeholders could access the data for reports.
+The table is search able so managers can look for relevant data.
+The charts can answer business questions too.
+Stakeholders can request changes to the report, creating collaboration between developers and stakeholders to solve business decisions.

 ### Links to Artifacts